arturomtm/qr-routes/README.md

   I like this little module because it doesn't depend on '[node-canvas]' module (as '[node-qrcode]' does) which could take a little more effort to compile.

-* This module is just a proof of concept for a project at Redradix, sure there're simpler ways to handle QR Codes in your client code.
+* This module is just a proof of concept for a project at [Redradix], sure there're simpler ways to handle QR Codes in your client code.

 * The word "QR Code" is registered trademark of: